Mystik01/discord-ticket/README.md

 I'm not going to provide support on this, you can try contact me but this is just a fun project.
 I'm not going to develop it.
 May release my updated one in furture...

+I have also made a new Modmail bot which does not require a database!
+Just visit this respiratory: https://GitHub.com/mystik01/ModMail